Baumdc/MalumMenuautoupdater/README.md

    It will promt you to put in the path of your Among us folder

    **You can find it here:**
-   - Steam: Right-click Among Us in your Library → Click Manage → Click Browse local files.
+   - Steam: Right-click Among Us in your Library → `Click Manage` → Click `Browse local files`.
-   - Epic Launcher: Right-click Among Us in your Library → Click Manage → Click the folder icon in the Installation box.
+   - Epic Launcher: Right-click Among Us in your Library → `Click Manage` → Click the `folder icon` in the Installation box.

 ## License
 This project is licensed under the GNU General Public License v3.0.
 See the [LICENSE](https://github.com/Baumdc/MalumMenuautoupdater/blob/main/LICENSE) file for details.